-Be sure to use the entire 160 character limit.
+Be sure to use the entire character limit; the bio is currently limited to 160 characters.
 Be sure your key offering is visible on the first line.
 Use industry-related hashtags that will help get you into search results.
 Provide a shortened URL and fill out the location and website links below the bio.

 3. Logo and cover image.

 Do not leave the picture blank.
 Use an optimized logo to fit the provided space.
 Add a brand-consistent color to your profile to help it stand out.
 (More below about being consistent in your social media branding!)

 You'll build rapport by making yourself seen and heard in other people's tweets.
 Be sincere and honest, and include your thoughts; don't just cut and paste.
 Post a link and brief comment, and mention the author by name.

 5. Retweet and reply.

 Retweet relevant content and reply to relevant tweets to maintain a robust presence.
 If someone shares positive feedback, retweet it with a "thank you" message.
 If you find an article or someone's started a threat of messages that align with your brand, show them some love.
 These are all examples of impactful content to retweet.
 Remember, your retweets reflect your brand and should align with your purpose and values.

 This goes for everything from the style of your tweet to the time and frequency you're tweeting to the actual content you're tweeting.
 If you consistently tweet interesting and helpful information without being particularly self-promoting, you'll build trust for yourself and your brand.

 Start by tweeting about topics closely related to your products' focus.
 This leads to you becoming known as an expert voice in your field, and that credibility makes it more likely your followers will start using your product.
 You've shown that you're willing to provide value upfront.